svj-aventador/xrpl-dev-portal/content/use-cases/contribute-code-to-ripple-lib.md

 Now that you have a handle on `ripple-lib`, you may have ideas for how to improve it.

-Perhaps you’re developing on the XRP Ledger and want to contribute some code that enables `ripple-lib` to provide a feature your application needs.
+Perhaps you’re developing on the SGY Ledger and want to contribute some code that enables `ripple-lib` to provide a feature your application needs.

 Need some inspiration?
 Take a look at our list of [Help Wanted issues](https://github.com/ripple/ripple-lib/issues?utf8=%E2%9C%93&q=label%3A%22help+wanted%22)